ibm-cloud-docs/watsonxdata/configuring-claude.md

      {: codeblock}

      <br>- The `<console-host>` value is location specific.
-For the appropriate value to use, see [Remote MCP server endpoint](/docs/watsonxdata?topic=watsonxdata-remote-querying-data-ai-end#remote-querying-data-ai-rmcp){: external}. <br>- To a Base64-encoded value for API key authentication, refer [Prerequisites](/docs/watsonxdata?topic=watsonxdata-remote-querying-data-ai-end#remote-querying-data-ai-en-pre){: external}. <br>- To generate an Bearer Token, refer [Generating an IBM Cloud IAM token by using an API key](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey&interface=ui){: external}.
+For the appropriate value to use, see [Remote MCP server endpoint](/docs/watsonxdata?topic=watsonxdata-remote-querying-data-ai-end#remote-querying-data-ai-rmcp){: external}. <br>- To generate a Base64-encoded value for API key authentication, refer [Prerequisites](/docs/watsonxdata?topic=watsonxdata-remote-querying-data-ai-end#remote-querying-data-ai-en-pre){: external}. <br>- To generate an Bearer Token, refer [Generating an IBM Cloud IAM token by using an API key](https://cloud.ibm.com/docs/account?topic=account-iamtoken_from_apikey&interface=ui){: external}.
      {: note}

    - **For local MCP server use the following configuration**